 The fifth theory is the Calvinistic, Keswickian Antinomian theory of repression and imputed holiness as opposed to the Wesleyan theory of eradication of inbred sin and imparted holiness.
 Says one of their writers, "He who is our Great High Priest before God is pure, without sin.
 God sees Him as such, and He stands for us who are His people, and we are accepted in Him.
 His holiness is ours by imputation.
 Standing in Him we are in the sight of God, holy as Christ is holy, and pure as Christ is pure.
 God looks at our representative, and He sees us in Him.
 We are complete in Him who is our spotless and glorious Head."
 According to this theory the individual in reality can never become holy; that while he within himself is not holy, Christ's holiness is imputed to him, and for His sake the individual is accounted holy.
-This theory clearly makes void such passages as I John 1:7, "The blood of Jesus Christ His Son cleanseth us from all sin"; or Rom.
-6:22, "But now being made free from sin," etc. According to this theory Satan has despoiled the holiness and image of God in man and Christ cannot restore it.
+This theory clearly makes void such passages as I John 1:7.
+"The blood of Jesus Christ his Son cleanseth us from all sin," etc. According to this theory Satan has despoiled the holiness and image of God in man and Christ cannot restore it.
 What folly.
 "Blessed are the pure in heart, for they shall see God."